redpanda-data/connect/README.md

 There are also sections for setting logging, metrics and HTTP server options.

-Benthos provides lots of tools for making configuration discovery and debugging easy.
-You can read about them [here][config-doc].
+Benthos provides lots of tools for making configuration discovery, debugging and organisation easy.
+You can [read about them here][config-doc].

 You can also find runnable example configs demonstrating each input, output, buffer and processor option [here](config).